 Studies have shown, pretty consistently, that married men are happier than single men, but married women are less happy than single women.
-I’ve also noticed in my practice and elsewhere that after divorce or widowhood men remarry more quickly while some women never remarry or do so much later.
+I’ve also noticed in my practice providing counseling services and elsewhere that after divorce or widowhood men remarry more quickly while some women never remarry or do so much later.
 Why, then, is the stereotype that women want to catch a man and settle down and men want to enjoy their freedom as long as they can?
 Why do we not see men on the subway devouring issues of “Modern Groom” and getting all emotional over the color of centerpieces or the hems on tuxedos?

 I would venture to say that part of this disconnect comes from the fantasies we have about marriage and relationships, fantasies we are given from childhood, in lessons from our elders, in the media, even in cartoons.
 Little girls watch cartoons where girls chase boys (think Lucy and Schroeder), where the love of a good woman changes a man for the better, where they “live happily ever after.”
 Boys watch cartoons about adventure and excitement.
 Why would they trade that in over a glass slipper?